gardener/machine-controller-manager/docs/proposals/effective-creation-timeout.md

 MCM uses a `machineCreationTimeout` to detect machines that are stuck during provisioning.
 A fixed timeout works well under normal conditions, but is fragile otherwise:

 - **Too short**: legitimate slow-provision environments (e.g. busy cloud AZs, large images) cause healthy machines to be marked failed and replaced unnecessarily, creating a churn loop.
-- **Too long**: a timeout that is padded for slow environments causes auto-scaling scaledown by increasing the time taken for the `cluster-autoscaler` to put the `NodeGroup` of the `MachineDeployment` into backoff.
+- **Too long**: a timeout that is padded for slow environments increases the time taken by the `cluster-autoscaler` to put the `NodeGroup` of the `MachineDeployment` into backoff.

 The problem is that a single static value cannot adapt to observed provisioning behaviour.

 ## Design

 MCM automatically maintains an `effective-creation-timeout` annotation on each `MachineDeployment`.
-The effective timeout starts at the `MachineDeployment` configured (or default) value and is adjusted up or down by the MCM controller based on observed machine join behaviour.
+The effective timeout starts at the `MachineDeployment` configured spec value (or default) and is adjusted up or down by the MCM controller based on observed machine join behaviour.

 When a new `Machine` is created, the `effective-creation-timeout` annotation is propagated from the `MachineDeployment` onto the `Machine` object (via `getMachinesAnnotationSet` in the MachineSet controller, [#1104](https://github.com/gardener/machine-controller-manager/pull/1104)).
 The machine controller reads this annotation to determine how long a `Pending` machine has before it is transitioned to the `Failed` phase and subsequently replaced.
 Specifically: